plpxsk/bert-qa/README.md

 # Run

 Run a demo fine-tuning script with test eval via `make demo`.
-See Example below.
+See Demo below.

 Once you have fine-tuned weights, run Q&A inference like in `make infer`